denizsullu/denizsullu/README.md

 # Hi 👋, WELCOME MY GitHub :)

-### I'm diving deep into modern development techniques, exploring the vast world of the Spring framework, RDBMS, Microservices, and NoSQL databases.
+### I'm diving deep into modern development techniques, exploring the vast world of the Spring framework, Microservices.

 ### Connect with me:</h3>